zer0cache/matic-docs/docs/maintain/polygon-basics/who-is-delegator.md

 :::

-Delegators have the option to re-delegate their tokens with other validators.
+Delegators have the option to re-delegate their tokens to other validators.
 Rewards are accumulated at every checkpoint.

 :::tip Being an active delegator